StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `OriginMode SKSettings.origin` — Set the behavior of StereoKit's initial origin.
 Default behavior is OriginMode.Local, which is the most universally supported origin mode.
 Different origin modes have varying levels of support on different XR runtimes, and StereoKit will provide reasonable fallbacks for each.
 NOTE that when falling back, StereoKit will use a different root origin mode plus an offset.
 You can check World.OriginMode and World.OriginOffset to inspect what StereoKit actually landed on.
 - `bool SKSettings.overlayApp` — If the runtime supports it, should this application run as an overlay above existing applications?
 Check SK.System.overlayApp after initialization to see if the runtime could comply with this flag.
 This will always force StereoKit to work in a blend compositing mode.
 - `uint SKSettings.overlayPriority` — For overlay applications, this is the order in which apps should be composited together.
 0 means first, bottom of the stack, and uint.MaxValue is last, on top of the stack.
 - `int SKSettings.renderMultisample` — If you know in advance that you need this feature, this setting allows you to set `Renderer.Multisample` before initialization.
 This avoids creating and discarding a large and unnecessary swapchain object.
-Default value is 1.
+Leave this at 0 to use the default, which is 4.
 - `float SKSettings.renderScaling` — If you know in advance that you need this feature, this setting allows you to set `Renderer.Scaling` before initialization.
 This avoids creating and discarding a large and unnecessary swapchain object.
 Default value is 1.
 - `StandbyMode SKSettings.standbyMode` — Configures StereoKit's behavior during device standby.
 By default in v0.4, SK will completely pause the main thread and disable audio.
 In v0.3, SK will continue to execute at a throttled pace, and audio will remain on.